LatentDream/Expresso/README.md

 # Clipping
 We need to clip the triangle that is outside the screen.
+## Clipping against the screen
+- Modern way to do it

 ## Frustum
 We need to clip against six planes:
 - Top, Bottom, Left, Right, Near, Far